That doesn’t mean you should lose hope. You can take several meaningful steps to set yourself apart and make yourself a more desirable candidate.

 Most careers in the healthcare industry require a college degree.
 The type of degree will depend on the job you want.
 For the majority of healthcare jobs, degrees in the science or business field are best.

-Consider a degree in biology, chemistry, or exercise science to ensure you take the necessary prerequisites if you have to go to graduate school.
+, chemistry, or exercise science to ensure you take the necessary prerequisites if you have to go to graduate school.

 If you’re looking for an administrative job in the healthcare field, consider getting a business or an English degree.